-In other words, to us, if the Bureau is operating one part of the psectrum and we are operating the other, then we would have total coverage.
+In other words, to us, if the Bureau is operating one part of the psectrum and we are operating the other, then · · · : we would have total coverage.
 But when you don't have this kind of relationship, and they can't follow up, and they are thwarted from doing many things, I would say the operational value diminishes, and eventually the final blow, banning, doing away with liaison.

 Mr. JOhnson.
-Let's turn directly to the meeting held out at Langley to write the special report for the President.
-And I want to get into the substance of that report a little bit later.
-But initially I wonder if you could give me your recollection about the personalities involved and who seemed to be setting the agenda for this meeting, and what the role of the NSA generally speaking was, and the DIA, and the CIA, and the FBI?
+Let's turn directly to the meeting held out at Langley to write the special . report for the President.
+And I want to get into the substance of that

-30933 DocId:32423392 Page 26

-Can we point to a motivating force here, a certain group that was leading the operation?

-Mr. Angleton.
-You haven't one of the tables of organization of that group so that I can see the names?

-Mr. Johnson.
-Yes, I do.

-Let's take a short recess.

-(Recess.)

-Mr. Johnson.
-Back on the record.

-Based on your recollection of the individuals involved in the work group sections at Langley, I wonder if you could give us a feel for the role that the various spokesmen played at that meeting?

-For example, John Downie as a representative of the $$\operatorname{\textsc{Army}}$.$

-Mr. Angleton.
-Well, going down the list, naturally the key individual was Bill Sullivan of the FBI.

-Mr. Johnson.
-Why was he the key individual?

-Mr. Angleton.
-He was the key individual because Mr. Hoover was the Chairman, and he was representing Mr. Hoover under Presidential instruction, or instructions from Hoover, rangy youru: 32423392 Page 21 nder if you sonalities ina for this Ly speaking was, tables of or-: names?

-, a certain group

-1 f.

-duals involved r if you could pokesmen played

-tive of the

-, naturally the

-dual?

-because Mr.

-g Mr. Hoover

-from Hoover,
+WW MMST DocId: 32423392 Pag

-and in turn delegated to Sullivan.
-And the basic concerns dealt with domestic activities in the FBI.

-Mr. Johnson.
-Did Mr. Sullivan bring to the meeting a distinct point of view on the problem of intelligence gaps?
+23 - TOP SECRET 24 nder if you 1 and in turn delegated to Sullivan.
+And the basic concerns sonalities in- 5 dealt with domestic activities in the FBI. a for this ÷ Mr. Johnson.
+Did Mr. Sullivan bring to the meeting a Ly speaking was, . distinct point of view on the problem of intelligence gaps? · · · · · · · · · · · · · · · · · · · :, - Mr. Angleton.

-Mr. Angleton.
 Yes, very deeply.
-He was probably one of the most cognizant.

-Mr. Johnson.
-What was his viewpoint, as you recall it?
+He was probably one of , a certain group ů the most cognizant.
+7 Mr. Johnson.
+What was his viewpoint, as you recall it? tables of or- 8 Mr. Angleton.
+Well, his viewpoint, I think, was the one : names?
+9 schoed by Huston.
+And I think that to recast this, 10 Huston was the authority present, because he came cloaked 11 with White House authority.
+1.1: - Mr. Johnson.
+He was certainly not the authority when 12 it came to inter-intelligence, and the problems that CI duals involved] 4 specialists faced? r if you could 11.
 Mr. Angleton.
-Well, his viewpoint, I think, was the one echoed by Huston.
-And I think that to recast this,

-Huston was the authority present, because he came cloaked with White House authority.

-Mr. Johnson.
-He was certainly not the authority when it came to inter-intelligence, and the problems that CI specialists faced?

-Mr. Angleton.
 No, he was very knowledgeable.
-He had obviously gone into this matter at some length prior to the meeting.
-He knew precisely what none of us really knew, that is, the depth of White House concern.
-In fact, the most dramatic moment, I think, was at the beginning of one meeting, or t some stage in the meetings, after a preliminary draft had been put forward, he found it totally unacceptable, and his comments were to the effect that the subcommittee was not being responsive to the President's needs.
+He had pokesmen played 17 obviously gone into this matter at some length prior to the $ -$ 17 meeting.
+He knew precisely what none of us really knew, that tive of the is, the depth of White House concern.
+In fact, the most dramatic moment, I think, was at the beginning , naturally the :- of one meeting, or it some stage in the meetings, after a ; preliminary draft had been put forward, he found it totally dual?
+22 because Mr. :. subcommittee was not being responsive to the President's g Mr. Hoover 24 needs. from Hoover, ; 25 !
 Mr. Johnson.
 I wonder if you could explain this to me.
+TOP SECRET

+$\tilde{\mathfrak{G}}$

+\cap